Tanzania-Zanzibar: Coastal Ecology and Natural Resource Management

 - A four-week period during which students participate in seminars and conduct field assignments as part of the Coastal Ecology and Natural Resource Management Seminar and the Environmental Research Methods and Ethics course (this includes time on Pemba Island, on Chumbe Island, and in Jozani Forest)

-- One week at the University of Dar es Salaam for lectures at the university and a brief safari to Mikumi National Park
+- One week at the University of Dar es Salaam on Tanzania’s mainland for lectures at the university and a brief safari to Mikumi National Park

 - A four-week period during which students undertake an Independent Study Project (ISP).
 The ISP may focus on marine biodiversity, terrestrial ecology, issues in resource consumption, or socioeconomic factors in natural resource management.